perryrivera/learn_the_basics_of_git_and_github/git_basics_walkthrough.md

 - Click Generate token
 - IMPORTANT: Make sure to copy and secure your token in a vault, such as KeePassXC

+## Re-generate a token
+- Click your picture
+- Click Settings.
+On the left hand menu, scroll down and click Developer settings
+- Click Personal Access Tokens
+- Click Tokens (classic)
+- Click on the token you created about a month ago...
+- Click Re-generate Token.

 ## Installing git
 - Check version of git
 ######